-Shopping ethically can be problematic; when prices are higher due to better production and people morally judge you for shopping on the high street, it becomes a class issue.
+Shopping ethically can be problematic, too; when prices are higher due to better production and people morally judge you for shopping on the high street, it becomes a class issue.
 Meanwhile fast fashion's promises of supply chain transparency and one-off sustainable capsule collections don't remedy its burning of waste products or endless supply of garments.

-From feminist and Photoshop-free platforms to brands working with global artisans to keep traditional craft alive, here’s our roundup of where to go to make your wardrobe more conscious in 2019.
+While fast fashion brands have a long way to go to overhaul their damaging and dangerous practices, a growing number of labels big and small are creating clothes you’ll want to wear while implementing fairness every step of the way.
+From feminist and Photoshop-free platforms to brands working with global artisans to keep traditional craft alive, here’s our roundup of where to go to make your wardrobe more conscious in 2021.